ZahFox/linux-toolbox/docs/redhat/red_hat_certification_study_guide/chapter_5.md

 The initial RAM disk is located in the `/boot` directory and named `initramfs`.

 > To learn more about the systemd boot process, disable the **quiet** directive for the desired kernel in the GRUB configuration file.
-Affter logging in, the boot messages can be reviewed at the `/var/log/dmesg` ffile or by running the `dmesg` command.
+Affter logging in, the boot messages can be reviewed at the `/var/log/dmesg` file or by running the `dmesg` command.

 ### The First Process, Targets, and Units